kneron/document_center/docs/toolchain/yolo_example.md

 ## Step 6: Check BIE model accuracy is good enough
 After quantization, the model accuracy slightly drop is expected.
 We had better check the accuracy is good enough to use.

 Toolchain api 'ktc.kneron_inference' can help us to check.
-The usage of 'ktc.kneron_inference' is similar to Step 4, only one different is at the 2nd parameter, changed from onnx_file to bie_file:
+The usage of 'ktc.kneron_inference' is similar to Step 4, but there would be several changes:

+1. The 2nd parameter is changed from onnx_file to bie_file.
+2. You need to provide the radix value, which can be obtained by `ktc.get_radix` with input images as the parameter.
+3. If the platform is not 520, you need to provide an extra parameter: `platform`, e.g. `platform=720`.

 ```python
 ## bie model check